7h3Pr1es7/FlareVM-OVA/README.md

 1. Import the OVA file into your virtualization software.
 2. Configure the virtual machine settings (e.g., RAM, CPU, networking).
 3. Start the virtual machine.
-4. Follow the setup instructions provided with Flare VM to customize your environment.

 ## License